No items found.

 As a literary agent, first and foremost, I’m a reader.
 Sure, we read more than most, but when you boil it down, the truth is agents and editors are just readers at heart.

 We love books.
-And like everyone else, we want to be gripped, engaged, invested, obsessed, scared, puzzled and intrigued by what we read – right from the opening of the novel.
-Demand your reader’s attention We want to be plucked from our lives and transported someplace new.
+And like everyone else, we want to be gripped, engaged, invested, obsessed, scared, puzzled and intrigued by what we read—right from the opening of the novel.
+Demand your reader’s attention.
+We want to be plucked from our lives and transported someplace new.

-There is no greater joy than the moment you realise you’ve just picked up a book you’re going to fall in love with.
+There is no greater joy than the moment you realize you’ve just picked up a book you’re going to fall in love with.
 The sheer magic of that connection with a great story idea, the growing of the heart, because you’re so excited about the story you’re about to be told; the sadness you already feel because at some point, it’s going to be over.
 What a gift.

 Storytelling is in your DNA